Los Altos Dental Emergency – Fractured Tooth

 To experience relief as soon as possible, a dental emergency visit should be scheduled promptly.
 If left untreated, the fracture may get larger and jeopardize the long term health of the tooth.
 Diagnostic equipment, in most cases, will be used to conclusively determine whether or not a tooth has fractured.

 Dr. Antonious has been serving the Los Altos community for many years.
-He invites any patient suffering from a fractured tooth or any other dental emergency to contact his office for treatment.
+He invites any patient suffering from a fractured tooth, dental gum abscess or any other dental emergency to contact his office for treatment.
 This includes patients both young and old.
 Once your dental emergency has been resolved, you are welcome to schedule additional preventative, restorative, and cosmetic treatment for you and your family.

 A fracture may occur from extensive decay, a fall, an accidental hit to the mouth while playing, or from a blow received during an auto accident.
 The expansion and contraction of silver amalgam fillings may cause fractures on teeth that have been restored with this material.